subramgo/subramgo.github.io/_posts/2017-01-02-AutoGen_BaseClassifier.md

 comments: true
 ---

-When we start working on a machine learning problem, say a classifier in this case, it's always handy to create quickly a base line classifier against which we can compare our new models.
-You don't want to spend a lot of time creating these base line classifier, you would rather spend that time in building and validating new features for your final model.
-In this post we will see how we can create a quick and dirty base line classifier using scikit learn package.
+For any machine learning problem, say a classifier in this case, it's always handy to create quickly a base line classifier against which we can compare our new models.
+You don't want to spend a lot of time creating these base line classifiers; you would rather spend that time in building and validating new features for your final model.
+In this post we will see how we can rapidly create base line classifier using scikit learn package for any dataset.

 [code@github](https://github.com/subramgo/MachineLearningMisc/blob/master/BaseEstimator.py)